iribelousova/PythonConnectorEuromod/docs/autoapi/euromod/core/index.rst

       Name of the reference policy.

+   .. py:attribute:: parent
+      :type:  Country

+      The country-specific class.

 .. py:class:: Simulation(out, constantsToOverwrite)
-   Bases: :py:obj:`base.Euromod_Element`

    Object storing the simulation results.

-   This is a class containing results from the simulation :obj:`run` and other related configuration information.
+   This is a class containing results from the simulation :func:`~System.run` and other related configuration information.

+   :returns: A class with simulation output.
+   :rtype: Simulation